mweel1/usa_high_level/grants/personal-profile/index.md

 # Login

 - The browser or OS will have your personal profile URL.
-The URL will be based on large key that would be difficult to find in the public.

-- A website will make a call to it.
+- A website will make a call to your personal profile with a login-key.
-- It will notify on your devices and can choose to login.
+- The user can then accept the login key if its new, or login with a previous key.

 # Storage Categories